Savoia-Marchetti SM.83: Design and development

 It was a monoplane, with retractable undercarriage, and a slim fuselage.
 Though the cabin was provided with heaters, oxygen provision and sound insulation it was large enough for the 4 crew and only four to 10 passengers.
 The construction was of mixed materials in the typical Savoia-Marchetti style of the time: steel tubes for the fuselage, wood for the wings, and the outer skin made up of wood, fabric or metal.
 The wings had slats.
 The powerplant was three AR.126 engines giving a total of about 2,300 hp.

 The maximum range stated was 4800 km.
 The maximum speed was slightly better than the bomber 444 km/h at 4000 m due to the absence of the gondola and hump machine gun positions.

-First flying on 19 November 1937, it entered into production for LATI, SABENA and other companies, but it had less success compared to the more economic and capable 18 seater Savoia-Marchetti S.73 even if had much improved performance.
+First flying on 19 November 1937, it entered into production for LATI, SABENA and other companies, but it had less success compared to the more economic and capable 18 seater Savoia-Marchetti S.73 even if it had much improved performance.
 As a result, only 23 were built in two main series.